 Surgical procedures are usually only recommended if the ED is severe enough or complete and there is no response from psychological, natural or pharmaceutical treatments.
 It is a last resort.

 - Placement of an implant, which is either inflatable or semi-rigid.
 This usually happens on both sides of the penis.

 - Vascular reconstruction surgery to improve blood flow or to reduce blood leakage from the penis and surrounding structures.

 As noted there are two types of penile implants: inflatable and semi-rigid rods.

-Inflatable types are the most common in the United States, and there are more natural in the sense that they can be inflated to create an erection just prior to having sex and then deflated afterwards.
+Inflatable types are the most common in the United States, and there are more natural in the sense that they can be inflated to create an erection just before having sex and then deflated afterward.
 The picture is an example of this three-piece inflatable implant.

-The two-piece inflatable model works in a similar way to the three-piece, but the fluid reservoir is part of the pump implanted in the scrotum.
-The advantage of having a three piece is that there is more fluid to pump into the penis which can give a more firm erection.
-In contrast, semi-rigid rods are always firm but the surgery is less complicated and prone to failure.
+The two-piece inflatable model works similarly to the three-piece, but the fluid reservoir is part of the pump implanted in the scrotum.
+The advantage of having a three-piece is that there is more fluid to pump into the penis which can give a more firm erection.
+In contrast, semi-rigid rods are always firm, but the surgery is less complicated and prone to failure.

-If you have not very strong form of ED you can try to treat it with herbal male enhancement supplements like VitaliKor.
+If you have not a very strong form of ED, you can try to treat it with herbal male enhancement supplements like VitaliKor.